joelpob/ansilove-term/Readme.md

 ANSI, AnsiEdit, Artworx, ASCII, Binary, Ice Draw, PCBoard, Tundra, and XBin are supported.
 All color code sequences are matched with their nearest equivalent using the XTerm-256color palette, so results may vary for files that contain 24-bit color information.
 For best result, use [BlockZone][1] font.

-[LodePNG](https://github.com/lvandeve/lodepng) is used for PNG output.
+[LodePNG](https://github.com/lvandeve/lodepng) is used, and already included in the project, for PNG output.

 # License